David Frum has had two careers that now look more connected than they did at the time.

 He became more important after he stopped sounding like the party's happy messenger

 Frum's second act has been built largely through writing.
 His official site says he has written for The Atlantic since 2014.
-As of April 30, 2026, that relationship is still active and central.
-His work there, and the ongoing David Frum Show, make clear that he has settled into a role as a critic of populist right-wing politics, democratic decay, and the moral evasions of the conservative world that produced him.
+His work there, and The David Frum Show, make clear that he has settled into a role as a critic of populist right-wing politics, democratic decay, and the moral evasions of the conservative world that produced him.

-That shift is what makes him worth keeping in the library.
+That shift is what makes him belong in the library.
 Plenty of former speechwriters become commentators.
 Fewer turn into interpreters of their own movement's failure.
 Frum did.

 He writes like a man who still believes in institutions